Three weeks before Christmas 2018 I started to experience something I never thought would happen to me.

 All it did was burn, and irritate my skin.
 Zero improvement, if anything it made it worse.

-A fortnight before Christmas, I was working additional hours to fit everyone in before Christmas.
+A fortnight before Christmas, I was working additional hours to get everyone lashed before the festive season.

-A weekend had just passed - and my eyelids, having had a 48 hour reprieve from the fumes that the adhesive releases, had started to heal, and whilst were still raw, were healing.
+A weekend had just passed - and my eyelids, having had a 48 hour reprieve from the fumes that adhesive releases when it cures, had started to heal, and whilst were still raw, had improved considerably.

 I, foolishly, thought this meant my body had figured out how to fight against whatever it had taken issue with.